FrankLawrence/Obsidian-Vault/Computer Programming/Information Management for CS/Information Management Study Instructions.md

 	- The various modeling constructs that exist (Sections 4.3 and 4.4);
 	- The difference between the transition system that is defined by a Petri net on the one hand and the reachability graph that belongs to that Petri net (Section 4.6).
 - For the best results, try to make the in-line exercises for yourself.
+# Lecture 6 - Study instructions
+**Modeling Business Processes** – A Petri net-Oriented Approach, Wil van der Aalst and Christian Stahl (2013)
+## Essential:
+- Chapter 8 – Analyzing Petri Net Models:
+	- Section 8.2
+	- Section 8.5(partly)
+## Background material (read):
+- Chapter 8 – Analyzing Petri Net Models:
+	- Introduction
+	- Section 8.1
+	- Section 8.4
+	- Section 8.5 (partly)
+	- Section 8.6
+Study advice:
+- In Chapter 8, there will be references to colored Petri net systems and some figures show examples (e.g. Figure 8.2).
+You are not expected to study the discussions of these more advanced Petri nets: focus on the Classical Petri nets.
+- For Section 8.2 it is important to focus on reachability analysis (8.2.1) and the standard Petri net properties (8.2.2).
+- For most of Section 8.5 it is sufficient to read the material.
+Much of it taps into the third lecture in the first half of the course (process mining).
+What is essential to study from this paragraph are the definitions 8.12 (workflow net) and 8.13 (soundness).
+Make sure you understand what they mean.
+- Section 8.3 can be skipped altogether.
+- Once again: test yourself by trying to make the in-line exercises in this chapter!

 ---
 References: